JustinFassio/recipe-generator/docs/account-system/phase-4-integration-with-ai-system.md

 ## Overview

-Integrate the comprehensive user profile data with the AI recipe generation system to provide personalized, safe, and culturally appropriate recipe recommendations.
-Focus on safety-first filtering, intelligent personalization, and seamless data flow between user preferences and AI prompts.
+**Feature-First Integration**: Integrate the revised Phase 1 user profile data with the AI recipe generation system to provide personalized, safe, and culturally appropriate recipe recommendations.
+Build atomic integration components that align with the simplified database schema while maintaining safety-first filtering and intelligent personalization.

 ## Design Principles